putteneersjoris/linux-cheatsheet/README.md

 ##### this is a header
 ###### try this

-you can add lines usting tab
+you can add lines using "tab"
 and it actually works
+like this

 this one is **bold**